lindseyguan/a3mtools/README.md

 <!-- Provides a method to easily slice a3m MSAs while preserving insertions. <br>Also allows you to concatenate MSAs into a single a3m file for complex prediction. -->

+If you have any questions, find any issues/bugs, or have suggestions, please open an issue on the github page. <br>

 ## Installation
 ```bash
 pip install a3mtools